 NPDB & Discipline

-Understanding the National Practitioner Data Bank (NPDB) & Reporting Disciplinary Actions for EMS Clinicians
+Understanding the National Practitioner Data Bank (NPDB) and Reporting Disciplinary Actions for EMS Clinicians

 What is the NPDB?